codeonlyjs/website/content/guide/component.md

 7. calls the `invalidate` method again
 8. dispatches a `loaded` event

+In silent mode:

+1. calls and `await`s the supplied callback
+2. calls the `invalidate` method to mark the component for update

+The silent mode is useful for silent data refreshes where the UI provides no feedback (no spinner).
+Usually `silent` would be set to `false` for initial data load, and `true` for subsequent data refreshes.

 Parameters:

 * `callback` - an async callback method to perform the actual data load
+* `silent` - an optional value, that when truthy causes a silent data load

 Returns: